mmw162-crypto/HPV-Final-Project/README.md

 `prefetch SRR27287968`

+`prefetch SRR27287969`

 - Cd into new downloaded directory
 - Change files into fastq format, then compress.
 `fasterq-dump *.sra`

 `gzip *.fastq`

+used a slurm script to unzip files:

 ## running fastqc on raw files
 Enter interactive mode on a compute node (from where you are) with: